-STEM Preparatory Academy (STEM) opened in July 2011 to its inaugural class of fifth grade students and will continue to add a grade each year thereafter, reaching full capacity in 2014-2015 with approximately 400 students in grades 5 through 8.
+STEM Preparatory Academy (STEM) opened in July 2011 to its inaugural class of fifth grade students and has added a grade each year, reaching full capacity in 2014-2015 with approximately 400 students in grades 5 through 8.
 The School's mission is to provide a college preparatory education with an integrated focus on science, technology, engineering and mathematics.
 STEM aims to increase the number of underrepresented students who (1) successfully graduate from the most competitive high schools and universities in the country, and (2) become the leaders and innovators of the 21st Century.